abpframework/abp/docs/en/Connection-Strings.md

 ### AbpDbConnectionOptions

+`AbpDbConnectionOptions` is the options class that is used to set the connection strings and configure database structures.

+#### Setting the connection strings

 ABP uses the `AbpDbConnectionOptions` to get the connection strings.
 If you configure the connection strings as explained above, `AbpDbConnectionOptions` is automatically filled.
 However, you can set or override the connection strings using [the options pattern](Options.md).
 You can configure the `AbpDbConnectionOptions` in the `ConfigureServices` method of your [module](Module-Development-Basics.md) as shown below:

 ````csharp